GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

 The platform team introduces you to the app's monitoring dashboards in the Google Cloud Console.
-They've set up four dashboards, each providing key insights into different aspects of Movie Guru's performance:

 - **Login Dashboard**: Tracks the health and efficiency of the user login process.
 - **Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load** process, ensuring users get into the app quickly.